V-Sekai/world/01_overview.md

 > **Note:** In Elixir, we can directly call functions using the Interactive Elixir (IEX) shell.

 Work on the function calls for sanitization and validation service.
+Provide an independent implementation of Godot Engine data structures.

 ### Input